Sethis/usefulgram/README.md

 `pip install usefulgram`

 ### A little history:
-aiogram is a wonderful framework.
+angiogram is a wonderful framework.
 However, when working with it, I came across the fact that I transfer many functions and classes from project to project.
 First, common classes were created for convenient transportation, then it grew